Training & Research

 We are very keen to support the students and junior doctors but recognise that at times patients may prefer to see their regular GP, and that there may be times when it is not appropriate to be seen by a student.
 Please do let the Receptionist know if you would prefer not to have a student or junior doctor sitting in with your GP for your appointment.

-Our research lead is Dr Mike Moore who is also a research professor at Southampton University; he is ably supported by our research nurse, Katie Post.
+Our research lead and GP Partner is Dr Craig Kyte who is ably supported by our research nurse, Bethany Stevenson and Research Administrator, Grace Waring.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.